 d) Oriental [12 Iranians (Persian Jews); (Iran Jews)]; [13 Iraqis, (Iraqi Jews; Iraqi jews babylonian jews)].
 Oriental Jews also are called Mizrahi ( (Mizrahi Jews; The Ashkenazi, Sephardi and Oriental).

-When considered apart from religion, the word Jew is a derivative of the word Judah, and refers to a descendant of the Kingdom of Judah (Kingdom of Judah), which arose from the Tribe of Judah, one of the original tribes of Israel named after the son of Jacob (Tribe of Judah; Judah Tribe Of).
-It also is known as the biblical region of Judea (Judea; Judea), which housed the city of Jerusalem, in what today is southern Israel.
+The word Jew is a derivative of the word Judah and refers to a descendant of the Kingdom of Judah, which arose from the Tribe of Judah, one of the original tribes of Israel named after the son of Jacob (Tribe of Judah; Judah Tribe Of).
+The biblical region of Judea, which housed the city of Jerusalem, is in what today is southern Israel.
 As the Jews migrated farther from the Holy Land, subpopulations grew for Sephardic Jews –from Spain, Portugal, North Africa and the Middle East– and for Ashkenazi Jews –who speak Yiddish and are from France, Germany and Eastern Europe (Ashkenazic and Sephardic Jews).
 For more details, see:

 Source publication: Jewish Population Genetic Data in 20 Polymorphic Loci, FSI, 2002, p52-58.